 Activate Your Team to Help You Choose

-Your team is likely to help you create the knowledge base, so it’s important they’re involved.
+Your team is likely to help you create the knowledge base, so they must be involved.
 Ask them to view the product demo with you and see what they think.
 You may also ask them for feedback on what the knowledge management software should include.

 Ensure that they know the knowledge base definition first and how it can benefit them!
 That way, they want to choose the best software for everyone’s needs.